By Ernst Lamothe Jr.

 1. Marijuana users aren’t in real pain.

 The most common reasons for medical marijuana use are relieving pain, controlling chemotherapy-related nausea and vomiting and stimulating appetite in patients with cancer or HIV/AIDS.
-Glaucoma has been treated using medical marijuana since the 1970s and studies show that medical marijuana decreases intraocular pressure in patients.
+Glaucoma has been treated using medical marijuana since the 1970s and studies show that CBD Oil UK decreases intraocular pressure in patients.

 “It can really be a sense of relief for patients,” said Treatman, New York state registered medical marijuana prescriber and NYS-certified physician acupuncturist.
 “This notion that they are just coming in for a fix is completely unfounded.”